starsimhub/starsim/README.rst

 The submodules of the Starsim folder are as follows:

-• ``arrays.py``: Classes to handle store and update states for people in networks in the simulation including living, mother, child, susceptible, infected, inoculated, recovered, etc.
+• ``arrays.py``: Classes to handle, store, and update states for people in networks in the simulation including living, mother, child, susceptible, infected, inoculated, recovered, etc.
 • ``calibration.py``: Class to handle automated calibration of the model to data.
 • ``calib_components.py``: Classes to handle additional operations related to calibration (e.g., the likelihood function).
 •	``demographics.py``: Classes to transform initial condition input parameters for use in building and utilizing networks.